manushamadubhashini/Tour-Guide-and-Travel-Management-System/README.md

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`
 3. Commit changes: `git commit -m 'Add amazing feature'`
+4. Push to branch: `git push origin feature/amazing-feature`
+6. Open a pull request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Tourist Dashboard